List of Crash Bandicoot characters: Komodo Brothers

 The Komodo Brothers, Joe and Moe, are a pair of mutated scimitar-wielding Komodo dragons who appear as boss characters in Crash Bandicoot 2: Cortex Strikes Back and Crash Bash; Joe appears alone as a boss character in Crash Team Racing.
 Joe is lean and smart while Moe is large and strong.
 Joe is voiced by David Anthony Pizzuto in Crash Team Racing.
 Moe is voiced by Brendan O'Brien in Crash Bandicoot 2: Cortex Strikes Back and Crash Bash.
 Both brothers are voiced by Fred Tatasciore in the Crash Bandicoot N. Sane Trilogy and Crash Team Racing Nitro-Fueled.

 Pinstripe Potoroo

-Pinstripe Potoroo is a potoroo clad in a red pinstripe suit and often armed with a tommy gun.
+Pinstripe Potoroo is a potoroo with a mafioso motif, clad in a red pinstripe suit, often armed with a tommy gun, and is the CEO of Cortex's power plant.
 He appears as a boss character in Crash Bandicoot and Crash Team Racing and as a playable character in Crash Boom Bang!.
-Pinstripe is voiced by Brendan O'Brien in Crash Bandicoot and Crash Team Racing, by Jess Harnell in the Crash Bandicoot N. Sane Trilogy, and by Robbie Daymond in Crash Team Racing Nitro-Fueled.
+Pinstripe is voiced by Brendan O'Brien in Crash Team Racing, by Jess Harnell in the Crash Bandicoot N. Sane Trilogy, and by Robbie Daymond in Crash Team Racing Nitro-Fueled.